vismid86/ManUProject/README.md

 #                 DEPLOYMENT SERVER IP ADDRESS - http://54.252.161.195/

-# 1. It uses CodeDeploy Service AWS to continously deploy to the deployment server - http://54.252.161.195/ as an EC2 instance in AWS
+# 1. It uses AWS CodeDeploy Service and GitHub Trigger to continously Deploy to the Deployment server - http://54.252.161.195/ - EC2 instance in AWS
 # 2. appspec.yml is the reference file for AWS CodeDeploy Service
 # 3. It uses two hooks from Gitbub 1.
 Github Autodeployment and 2.
 AWS CodeDeploy